Cayuga Nation of New York: Government

 The Cayuga Nation is headquartered in Seneca Falls, New York.
 They are governed by a council of chiefs, chosen by clan mothers.
 The Cayuga Nation is part of the Haudenosaunee confederacy.

 Since August 2003, Clint Halftown serves as the federal representative to the Bureau of Indian Affairs, although a number of self-described "traditionalists" in the community do not recognize his administration.
-In the United States, traditionalists make up less than 10 percent of the 550 enrolled members.
-Most Cayuga traditionalists live with the Six Nations, or Haudenosaunee, in Ontario, Canada.
+According to a councilor in the Halftown-led government, traditionalists make up nearly 10 percent of the 550 enrolled members.

 There is also a Cayuga Nation Trial Court.
 Since 2018, the trial judge of this course has been Joseph E. Fahey.

 Tribal enrollment

-Children of tribal members can be enrolled at birth.
+Children of tribal mothers are enrolled at birth.
 As the tribe has a matrilineal kinship system, children are considered to be born into the mother's clan.
 Descent and inheritance are passed through the maternal lines.
 The tribe requires members to have a mother who is Cayuga.